parents

 recovery

-13) “When you realize that your child has gone past the point of experimental substance use and into a serious problem with drugs and alcohol it is difficult to know what to do.” ~ Kim Box
+13) “When you realize that your child has gone past the point of experimental substance use and into a serious problem with drugs and alcohol, it is difficult to know what to do.” ~ Kim Box

-14) “After hearing my story they would realize that drug use in the workplace is common and that users are quite skilled at hiding their drug use.” ~ Becky Vance
+14) “After hearing my story, they would realize that drug use in the workplace is common and that users are quite skilled at hiding their drug use.” ~ Becky Vance

-15) “Mothers, parents and families are taking a leading position to end the violence, mass incarceration and overdose deaths that are a result of current punitive and discriminatory drug policies.” ~ Gretchen Bergman
+15) “Mothers, parents, and families are taking a leading position to end the violence, mass incarceration, and overdose deaths that are a result of current punitive and discriminatory drug policies.” ~ Gretchen Bergman

 16) “Why take that risk?
-It’s different when you put your own life in danger, but to put everyone else’s life on the road in danger too is so wrong and affects a myriad of people.” ~ G-Na Casazza
+It’s different when you put your own life in danger, but to put everyone else’s life on the line in danger too is so wrong and affects a myriad of people.” ~ G-Na Casazza

 recovery